ReksiGustio/SimpleChat/README.md

 ## Features

- - Send picture and preview it.
+ - Send picture and location including preview.
  - Resend the message when it failed to send.
+ - Read and unread messages indicator.
  - Storing user contacts locally.
  - Updating status text that visible to other user.
  - Profile picture.